Processing math: 100%

 (52)

-where the cavity volume V is regarded as a function of $ m_a $, i.e. $ V=\pi a^2 L=\pi L (x_{0,1}/m_a)^2 $, to ensure that $ m_a $ corresponding to each sensitivity is always at the resonant point.
-Similarly, the signal power under an external electric field can be obtained by making a replacement $ g_{aBB}\mathbb{B}_0 \rightarrow {g_{aAB}\mathbb{E}_0} $.
+where the cavity volume V is regarded as a function of ma, i.e. V=πa2L=πL(x0,1/ma)2, to ensure that ma corresponding to each sensitivity is always at the resonant point.
+Similarly, the signal power under an external electric field can be obtained by making a replacement gaBBB0gaABE0.
 A typical detection device with an axion cavity consists of a main cavity and an amplification chain.
 The main source of noise comes from the cryogenic high electron mobility transistor (HEMT).
-It contributes to an effective noise temperature $ T_{\text{eff}} $ of around a few Kelvins, but this will be further enhanced to above 10 K due to the microwave loss in the channel as the microwave signal is emitted from the cavity and then received by HEMT [39].
+It contributes to an effective noise temperature Teff of around a few Kelvins, but this will be further enhanced to above 10 K due to the microwave loss in the channel as the microwave signal is emitted from the cavity and then received by HEMT [39].
 Currently, many axion cavity experiments have applied Josephson Parametric Amplifiers (JPA) for enhancing detection sensitivity.
-For example, in ADMX, one can control the noise temperature to the order of $ \mathcal{O}(10^2) $ mK [35].
+For example, in ADMX, one can control the noise temperature to the order of O(102) mK [35].
 Therefore, the signal-to-noise ratio is given by

 (53)

-where $ k_B $ is the Boltzmann constant, t is the observation time and the ratio of the frequency and the Q factor is the detector bandwidth $ b=f/Q $.
-To estimate the sensitivity of the cavity experiment to $ g_{aBB} $ or $ g_{aAB} $, we take $ Q=10^5 $ and limit SNR to 5.
+where kB is the Boltzmann constant, t is the observation time and the ratio of the frequency and the Q factor is the detector bandwidth b=f/Q. To estimate the sensitivity of the cavity experiment to gaBB or gaAB, we take Q=105 and limit SNR to 5.
 The results of the sensitivity bound are shown in Fig. 2.
-Assuming an observation time of 90 s [49] and a cavity length of 1 m, we obtain the corresponding bounds on the couplings $ g_{aBB} $ and $ g_{aAB} $ under an external magnetic field of $ \mathbb{B}_0=10 $ T and an electric field of $ \mathbb{E}_0=10^4 $ kV/m, respectively.
-For $ g_{aBB} $, the temperature parameter inside the cavity is assumed to be $ T_{\text{eff}}=0.5 $ K, and for $ g_{aAB} $ it is $ T_{\text{eff}}=0.1 $ K. It should be noted that $ m_a $ cannot be arbitrarily small or large as the smaller $ m_a $ is, the larger the cavity radius a is required to be to satisfy the resonance condition, and vice versa for larger masses of the axion.
-In contrast, when $ m_a $ is too small, the transition rate R increases sharply to the GHz level and exceeds the detector resolution.
-Thus, we only consider axions within the mass range of $ 10^{-6}\sim 10^{-4} $ eV.
+Assuming an observation time of 90 s [49] and a cavity length of 1 m, we obtain the corresponding bounds on the couplings gaBB and gaAB under an external magnetic field of B0=10 T and an electric field of E0=104 kV/m, respectively.
+For gaBB, the temperature parameter inside the cavity is assumed to be Teff=0.5 K, and for gaAB it is Teff=0.1 K. It should be noted that ma cannot be arbitrarily small or large as the smaller ma is, the larger the cavity radius a is required to be to satisfy the resonance condition, and vice versa for larger masses of the axion.
+In contrast, when ma is too small, the transition rate R increases sharply to the GHz level and exceeds the detector resolution.
+Thus, we only consider axions within the mass range of 106104 eV.
 It turns out that the theoretical predictions for new axion couplings can be probed in this mass range.
-The results of current cavity experiments such as ADMX for measuring a conventional axion coupling $ g_{a\gamma\gamma} $ can be applied to confine the $ g_{aBB} $ coupling.
-The existing ADMX bound given by $ \mathbb{B}_0=7.5 $ T and $ T_{\text{eff}}=0.5 $ K has already excluded a part of the parameter space of the $ g_{aBB} $ coupling.
-To measure $ g_{aAB} $, a strong electric field $ \mathbb{E}_0 $ and a lower temperature are both required.
-The same constraint as for the helioscope search also holds for the new $ g_{aBB} $ coupling.
+The results of current cavity experiments such as ADMX for measuring a conventional axion coupling gaγγ can be applied to confine the gaBB coupling.
+The existing ADMX bound given by B0=7.5 T and Teff=0.5 K has already excluded a part of the parameter space of the gaBB coupling.
+To measure gaAB, a strong electric field E0 and a lower temperature are both required.
+The same constraint as for the helioscope search also holds for the new gaBB coupling.
 In Fig. 2, we add a CAST constraint [50] for reference.
-It excludes the theoretically predicted $ g_{aBB} $ coupling in the axion mass range of $ 10^{-6}\sim 10^{-4} $ eV.
+It excludes the theoretically predicted gaBB coupling in the axion mass range of 106104 eV.

-Figure 2. (color online) The expected sensitivity of $ |g_{aAB}| $ (red solid line) and $ g_{aBB} $ (black solid line) in the cavity haloscope experiment.
-The dashed lines indicate the corresponding theoretical predictions (red for $ |g_{aAB}| $, black for $ g_{aBB} $).
+Figure 2. (color online) The expected sensitivity of |gaAB| (red solid line) and gaBB (black solid line) in the cavity haloscope experiment.
+The dashed lines indicate the corresponding theoretical predictions (red for |gaAB|, black for gaBB).
 Existing limits from ADMX (2021) [35], ADMX SLIC [51] and CAST [50] are also shown for comparison.

 V. CONCLUSION

 In this work, we provide a complete quantum calculation of the axion-single photon transition rate inside a homogeneous electromagnetic field in terms of the new axion interaction Hamiltonian in QEMD.
 This quantum calculation can clearly imply an enhancement of the conversion rate through the resonant cavity in axion haloscope experiments.
 Our work provides the basic method for a generic cavity search of new axion-photon couplings in the QEMD framework.
-We find that an external magnetic field $ \mathbb{B}_0 $ can be set to measure the $ (g_{aBB}-g_{aAA})\approx g_{aBB} $ coupling or an external electric field $ \mathbb{E}_0 $ to measure the $ g_{aAB} $ coupling.
-The corresponding sensitivity bounds are given by the experimental configuration of the cavity and the form factor $ C^\mathbb{E}_{010} $ in the TM mode for QEMD axion couplings.
+We find that an external magnetic field B0 can be set to measure the (gaBBgaAA)gaBB coupling or an external electric field E0 to measure the gaAB coupling.
+The corresponding sensitivity bounds are given by the experimental configuration of the cavity and the form factor CE010 in the TM mode for QEMD axion couplings.

 ACKNOWLEDGMENTS